Experimentation panel experimentation-panel

 This panel currently does not support analysis of A/A tests.

-1. Experiment is Conclusive: Every time you view the experimentation report, the data that has accumulated in the experiment up to this point is analyzed.
-And declares an experiment to be “Conclusive” when the anytime valid confidence crosses a threshold of 95% for at least one of the variants (with a Benjamini-Hochberg correction applied when there are more than two arms, to correct for multiple hypothesis testing).
+1. Experiment is conclusive: Every time you view the experimentation report, the data that has accumulated in the experiment up to this point is analyzed.
+The analysis declares an experiment to be conclusive when the anytime valid confidence crosses a threshold of 95% for at least one of the variants.
+With more than two arms, a Benjamini-Hochberg correction is applied to correct for multiple hypothesis testing.

-3. Conversion Rate: The conversion rate that is shown is a ratio of the success metric value to the normalizing metric value.
-Note that this value may sometimes be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)
+3. Conversion rate: The conversion rate that is shown is a ratio of the success metric value ➊ to the normalizing metric value ➋.
+Note that this value can be larger than 1, if the metric is not binary (1 or 0 for each unit in the experiment)

 5. Confidence: The anytime valid confidence that is shown is a probabilistic measure of how much evidence there is that a given variant is the same as the control variant.
 A higher confidence indicates less evidence for the assumption that control and non-control variant have equal performance.
-More precisely, the confidence that is displayed is a probability (expressed as a percentage) that you would have observed a smaller difference in conversion rates between a given variant and the control, if in reality there is no difference in the true underlying conversion rates.
+The confidence is a probability (expressed as a percentage) that you would have observed a smaller difference in conversion rates between a given variant and the control.
+While in reality there is no difference in the true underlying conversion rates.
 In terms of p-values, the confidence displayed is 1 - p-value.

 NOTE